KidEinstein/KidEinstein.github.io/_posts/2016-09-19-hadoop-setup.markdown

 </configuration>
 {% endhighlight %}

+### Editing slaves file

+The `slaves` file should be located at `~/hadoop/etc/hadoop/slaves`.
+Replace the contents of the file with the DNS entries for your slaves as mentioned in `/etc/hosts`.

+{% highlight text %}
+slave1
+slave2
+slave3
+{% endhighlight %}

 ### Configuring environment variables

 Edit your ~/.bashrc file, add the following lines at the end to setup up the environment variables needed by Hadoop.
 Do this on <span class="evidence">every machine</span> in the cluster.